smoores-dev/storyteller/docs/docs/aligning-books.md

 sidebar_position: 4
 ---

-# Syncing books
+# Aligning books

 Once you have your Storyteller server up and running, you can start managing your new library!
-In order to produce a synced book, Storyteller needs two
+In order to produce an aligned book, Storyteller needs two
 things:

 1. An EPUB book.
 EPUB is an open file format for ebooks, and most online book